JamesLWang/SpineAlign/README.md

 ## Credits
-Created by Luvena Huo, Havi Nguyen, Annie Sui, and James Wang at DevFest 2019.
+Created by Havi Nguyen, James Wang, Luvena Huo, Annie Sui at DevFest 2019.
 Columbia University in the City of New York

 ## License
 The MIT License

-Copyright (c) 2019 Luvena Huo, Havi Nguyen, Annie Sui, James Wang
+Copyright (c) 2019 Havi Nguyen, James Wang, Luvena Huo, Annie Sui

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal